uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 2.  **Stage 2: Data Preparation (`prepare_evaluation_data_for_analysis.py`)**
     * **Input:** The original, human-coded dataset.
     * **Process:** This script enriches the original data by adding a series of data quality flags.
-It analyzes the human-coded SICs to determine if a response is complete, ambiguous, or requires special handling.
+It analyses the human-coded SICs to determine if a response is complete, ambiguous, or requires special handling.
     * **Output:** An enriched CSV file with additional metadata columns (e.g., `Unambiguous`, `Match_5_digits`).

 3.  **Stage 3: Performance Analysis (`coder_alignment.py`)**
     * **Input:** A merged DataFrame containing both the raw LLM output from Stage 1 and the enriched human-coded data from Stage 2.
     * **Process:** The `LabelAccuracy` class takes this combined data and calculates a suite of metrics to measure the alignment between the LLM's suggestions and the human-provided ground truth.
-    * **Output:** Quantitative metrics and visualizations (e.g., heatmaps, charts) that summarize the model's performance.
+    * **Output:** Quantitative metrics and visualizations (e.g., heatmaps, charts) that summarise the model's performance.

 ## Human Coder Alignment